 When enabling an organization-wide 2FA policy, the users can access their accounts only after they perform 2FA.
 In this case, an email notification is automatically sent to each affected user.

 As a precaution, Bright only allows to scan trusted or authorized hosts.

 To add a target host to the list of authorized hosts, follow these steps:

 .nexfile from your Bright organization.
 For that, click the

 .nexlink at the bottom of the ORGANIZATION SETTINGS section.

 .nexfile to your application root directory.

-Once added, the .nex file enables Bright to recognize the application, associate it with your organization and gives Bright permission to scan the target directly, without the need for a Repeater.
+Once added, the .nex file enables Bright to recognize the application, associate it with your organization, and gives Bright permission to scan the target directly, without the need for the Repeater.

 - Make sure that the server can serve this file from the webroot (top directory level or just